vitorcmonteiro/gra_docker/README.md

 ```

 Why are we doing this?
 Well, remember that the first step consisted in creating an image that would pull Node.js image and run it as a web-server (Take a look at the Dockerfile).
 So every time we want to increase the replica amount, it will run that image and launch a pod (container) in minikube.

-What's very interesting and concerning is that many application nowadays are currently pointing to someone's github as their helm repository and this could potentially break apps all around the globe if that person decides to delete that repo.

 Now create a file called ``secret.yaml`` in the ``templates`` folder and insert the following: